Getting Started With CI/CD for Machine Learning Pipelines

 • Centralized Model Management: GitLab’s Experiment Tracker and Model Registry provides a centralized location for storing, versioning, and managing machine learning models.

 • Scalability: GitLab’s infrastructure allows for easy scaling of your model serving capabilities as demand grows.
-As the model grows, the size of the runner can be increased.

 • Documentation and Logging: Monitor model pipelines, receive slack notifications when failures occur, and log key metrics directly to the project wiki.